trevorld/Hanzi_Stats/README.rst

 Details available from:

 Sharoff, S. (2006) Creating general-purpose corpora using automated search engine queries.
 In Marco Baroni and Silvia Bernardini, editors, WaCk y!
 Working papers on the Web as Corpus.
 Gedit, Bologna.  http://corpus.leeds.ac.uk/serge/publications/wacky-paper.pdf

+``data/traditional_frequency.txt`` is a character frequency list from a corpus of all the BIG-5 Chinese characters that appeared on Usenet newsgroups during 1993-1994 which was compiled by Shih-Kun Huang.
+It is available at http://technology.chtsai.org/charfreq/